 A ghee made from desi cow’s milk yogurt using Bilona method is ideal for consumption.

 Great for Immunity, Brain Development, Muscle strength and Digestion

 - 3 cardamom powdered

-- Honey or jaggery powder (as per taste)
+- Honey or jaggery powder (more sweetness, if necessary)

 - Roasted nuts and granulated once cool